dgatf/msrc/README.md

 - I2C sensors
 - Analog sensors

 All sensors are optional.
-Make the circuit with the desired sensors and enable them in the configuration through the lua script
+Make the circuit with the desired sensors and enable them through the configuration through with a lua script

+## 1. Sensors

-### ESC
+### 1.1.
+ESC

 #### Serial telemetry